Nivekkb/SELF/SELF_DOCS/buyers/BUY-SELL-AGREEMENT-ESCROW.md

 2. **Escrow Agent Review**: Immediate escrow agent investigation and determination
 3. **Independent Verification**: Neutral third-party expert panel reviews claims within 30 days
 4. **Remediation Period**: Buyer has 90 days to address issues if violation is confirmed
-5. **Ownership Reversion**: Full rights return to Seller through escrow mechanism if unresolved
+5. **License Revocation**: License standing and access are revoked through the escrow mechanism if unresolved

 **4.4 Clawback Scope:**
 Upon successful clawback:
-- All intellectual property rights revert to Seller through escrow release
+- Commercial license rights terminate and access is revoked through escrow control
-- Buyer must cease all use and destroy all copies within 30 days
+- Buyer must cease all use and destroy all copies within 30 days (except archival copies required by law)
 - Any derivative works must be abandoned or licensed back to Seller
 - Seller assumes no liability for Buyer's prior usage
-- Escrow agent enforces all reversion terms
+- Escrow agent enforces all revocation terms

 ---

 ## Payment Terms

 **5.1 Tier 1 Payment Structure:**
-- $800,000 upfront payment held in escrow until Phase 1 completion
-- No royalties or ongoing payments
-- Milestone-based release from escrow
+- $300/month platform fee billed monthly
+- Metered usage billed monthly in arrears based on recorded conversations
+- Payments made to escrow agent (as billing and enforcement agent) or as otherwise agreed

 **5.2 Tier 2 Payment Structure:**
-- $1,500,000 upfront payment with escrow release tied to phase completion
-- 10% annual royalty on commercial revenues for 5 years
-- Performance milestones with bonus payments
-- Royalty payments held in escrow until full ownership vests
+- $500/month platform fee billed monthly
+- Metered usage billed monthly in arrears based on recorded conversations
+- Payments made to escrow agent (as billing and enforcement agent) or as otherwise agreed

 **5.3 Payment Methods:**
-- Wire transfer to escrow agent's designated account
-- Funds released according to phase completion milestones
+- ACH/wire/credit card (by mutual agreement)
+- Billing is usage-based; there are no milestone escrow releases tied to lump-sum acquisition payments
 - All payments in USD unless otherwise agreed

 ---

 ## Licensing Terms

-#### Tier 1: Non-Exclusive License
+#### Tier 1: Standard Production (Non-Exclusive)
 **6.1 Granted Rights:**
-- Perpetual, worldwide, non-exclusive license
+- Worldwide, non-exclusive commercial license while in good standing
 - Right to use, modify, and distribute SELF for Buyer's business purposes
 - Right to create derivative works for Buyer's specific applications
 - Right to sublicense to Buyer's customers (with limitations)